 Soumaya’s story is an incredibly poignant example of a mother’s love through exile and displacement.
 Equally poignant in her story, however, is the fear, pain, uncertainty, isolation, and incredible effort involved in loving her children through her perilous journey.

 Born and raised in Syria, Soumaya arrived in Montreal after fleeing the conflict in her homeland and living for over two years with no secure home for herself or her children.
-With no knowledge of her husband’s whereabouts or even whether he were alive or dead, Soumaya was solely responsible for the care and security of her five children.
+With no knowledge of her husband’s whereabouts or even whether he was alive or dead, Soumaya was solely responsible for the care and security of her five children.
 Our snapshot begins in Syria in 2012.
 Soumaya’s hometown was heavily bombarded throughout the last trimestre of her pregnancy with her youngest child.
 At the time, her other four children were all under 12 years old.
 Soumaya described it as an unbearably tense period.
 Nevertheless, while the rhythm of her daily life was measured by the bombing, she never considered leaving her home: ‘We didn’t think about leaving.
 No, no, no!
 This is our life, this is our country, and this is what we have here, we will not leave.’
 But while still her home, Syria was no longer a safe place in which to raise her children.
 Surrounded by bombing, Soumaya lived in constant fear for herself and her children: ‘I was worried about my family all the days.’
 Echoing sentiments heard in the voices of other women interviewed in the course of the research, Soumaya expressed ever-present concerns for prioritising the needs and well-being of her children, even those of her yet unborn child.

 With the threat of having to flee the increasingly violent conflict, Soumaya worried about how and where she might give birth: ‘I was disappointed, I started to think, “everybody’s running out, where should I deliver my kid, my baby?
 What should I do if I deliver, if I had the baby now, today?!”’
 Given the urgency of the situation, her doctor encouraged her to allow him to induce her labour.
 Far from being an easy choice, Soumaya agreed as it seemed to be the only way of having even a small amount of control over assuring her baby’s safe delivery: ‘I decided to deliver, and I decided to enter the hospital on my own responsibility.’
 But even that decision proved fraught with challenges.
 After nearly 30 hours of labour, the doctor ordered a Caesarean.
 With the knowledge that upon leaving the hospital her situation remained precarious and she may need to uproot her family and flee at any moment, Soumaya fought against the doctor’s recommendation: ‘I told myself “I can’t deliver with Caesarean and run away?”… if something happens, I’ll have to run away … I can’t!’
 Persevering through hours more of labour, Soumaya gave birth and brought her baby home.
 But ‘home’ very soon became intolerable as the violence surrounding the family continued to escalate.
 Leaving was no longer an option; it was a necessity.